 printer-head-temperature-current (1setOf (integer | no-value))

 This Printer Status attribute provides the current extruder head temperatures in degrees Celsius.
 The 'no-value' value is returned when the extruder head is not temperature controlled.
-[Editor’s note: Do we need this if we are not specifying material temperature?]

-Other Potential Attributes

-Based on existing 3D printer software, the following parameters could also be candidates for standardization:

-Initial layer thickness in nanometers

-Initial layer line width in percent

-Dual extrusion overlap in nanometers

-Travel speed in nanometers per second

-Bottom layer speed in nanometers per second

-Infill speed in nanometers per second

-Outer shell speed in nanometers per second

-Inner shell speed in nanometers per second

-Minimum layer time in seconds or milliseconds
+printer-platform-temperature-current (integer(-273:MAX) | no-value)

+This Printer Status attribute provides the current Build Platform temperature in degrees Celsius.
+If the Build Platform is not temperature controlled, the 'no-value' value is returned.

 New Values for Existing Attributes